Digital Block Anesthesia: Great Toe and Lesser Toe Block Technique for Podiatric Procedures

 Quick Answer

 Digital Block Anesthesia: Great Toe and Lesser Toe Block Tec relates to toe deformity — typically caused by imbalanced muscles + footwear.
 Most patients improve in depends on severity with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-certified foot & ankle surgeon, 3,000+ surgeries performed.
 Updated April 2026 with current clinical evidence.
-This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Hills, Michigan.
+This article reflects real practice experience from Balance Foot & Ankle Specialists in Howell and Bloomfield Township, Michigan.

 Quick Answer